-COVID-19 is spreading at record rates across the country which is why responsible holiday hosts and guests are taking appropriate precautions to change the way they celebrate this year to avoid letting the virus into their homes.
+As America gets vaccinated, COVID-19 is still a danger, which is why responsible hosts and guests are taking appropriate precautions to change the way they celebrate and avoid letting the virus into their homes.

 It is not just the large crowds that cause concern among health professionals.
-Even small gatherings with family and friends who you do not live with can contribute to the spread of COVID-19, particularly if anyone is unvaccinated.
+Even small gatherings with unvaccinated family and friends can contribute to the spread of COVID-19, particularly if anyone is unvaccinated.

-If you do plan on getting together with those with whom you don't live with, emergency physicians offer these tips:
+If you plan on getting together, emergency physicians offer these tips:

 Remember anyone who isn't fully-vaccinated can get or spread COVID-19.
-Close friends and family with whom you don’t live with can still contract and spread the virus to you the same way a stranger could.
+Unvaccinated close friends and family can still contract and spread the virus the same way a stranger could.

 Trim the guest list.
-Rather than a specified “safe” number of guests, public health experts suggest that hosts determine the size of a gathering by how many guests from different households can remain at least six feet apart.
-Note that a “household” is made of people who live in the same house every day.
-Family members who are close but don’t live at home, such as college students visiting for the holiday, are considered a separate household in public health terms.
+Rather than a specified "safe" number of guests, public health experts suggest that hosts determine the size of a gathering by how many unvaccinated guests from different households can remain at least six feet apart.

 Cover your face and maintain your distance.
-It may be difficult but try to avoid hugs and handshakes.
-People should also cover their face when they are not eating or drinking.
+Unvaccinated people should cover their face when they are not eating or drinking, and avoid close contact.

 Stay outside and stay safer.
 If it is possible, hosting a small event outside instead of inside is preferable.
 If you're indoors, increasing ventilation by opening windows and running fans can reduce the probability of spreading COVID-19.